 Although providing services to all aging populations is a goal, it is important to limit the area that a specific NORC encompasses.
 In an U.S. News report on NORCs, a manager of a St. Louis NORC believes that “by limiting the area, the program retains a local, neighborhood focus.
 It allows for a deeper understanding of area residents, enables organizers to build a network of local merchants offering discounted services, and makes it easy to develop resident councils within individual neighborhoods and housing complexes”.

 NORCs are a great way to provide services and assistance to aging community members and lower the costs associated with moving to traditional nursing homes, assisted living communities, and in-home health care.
 Most of the funding for NORCs comes from private or public sources such as grants.
 Members do pay fees, but they are relatively low, especially when compared with the typical costs of assisted living facilities.
-NORCs also allow residents to stay in their own homes and maintain their sense of independence, which is important to aging Baby Boomers, in particular.
+NORCs also allow residents to stay in their own homes and maintain their sense of independence.
 For more information, see the blueprint developed by a New York agency for creating, implementing and evaluating successful NORCs.

 Back to Aging-Friendly Community Models